Why Algonquin Power & Utilities Corp. (AQN)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $14.44, which is $2.82 above the current price.
-AQN currently public float of 669.20M and currently shorts hold a 3.59% ratio of that float.
-Today, the average trading volume of AQN was 2.38M shares.
+AQN currently public float of 669.20M and currently shorts hold a 3.03% ratio of that float.
+Today, the average trading volume of AQN was 2.59M shares.

 AQN’s Market Performance

-AQN stocks went up by 6.97% for the week, with a monthly jump of 12.62% and a quarterly performance of -20.57%, while its annual performance rate touched -19.74%.
-The volatility ratio for the week stands at 2.78% while the volatility levels for the past 30 days are set at 2.78% for Algonquin Power & Utilities Corp.
-The simple moving average for the period of the last 20 days is 7.02% for AQN stocks with a simple moving average of -15.91% for the last 200 days.
+AQN stocks went down by -26.48% for the week, with a monthly drop of -22.17% and a quarterly performance of -45.22%, while its annual performance rate touched -43.87%.
+The volatility ratio for the week stands at 7.85% while the volatility levels for the past 30 days are set at 3.74% for Algonquin Power & Utilities Corp.
+The simple moving average for the period of the last 20 days is -25.93% for AQN stocks with a simple moving average of -41.63% for the last 200 days.

 Analysts’ Opinion of AQN

-Many brokerage firms have already submitted their reports for AQN stocks, with Credit Suisse repeating the rating for AQN by listing it as a “Outperform.”
-The predicted price for AQN in the upcoming period, according to Credit Suisse is $15 based on the research report published on October 11th of the current year 2022.

-National Bank Financial, on the other hand, stated in their research note that they expect to see AQN reach a price target of $14.25, previously predicting the price at $16.
-The rating they have provided for AQN stocks is “Outperform” according to the report published on October 07th, 2022.
+RBC Capital Mkts, on the other hand, stated in their research note that they expect to see AQN reach a price target of $12, previously predicting the price at $17.
+The rating they have provided for AQN stocks is “Sector Perform” according to the report published on November 14th, 2022.

-Volatility was left at 2.78%, however, over the last 30 days, the volatility rate increased by 2.78%, as shares surge +9.72% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.05% lower at present.
+Volatility was left at 3.74%, however, over the last 30 days, the volatility rate increased by 7.85%, as shares sank -25.09% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -41.82% lower at present.

-During the last 5 trading sessions, AQN rose by +6.97%, which changed the moving average for the period of 200-days by -16.17% in comparison to the 20-day moving average, which settled at $10.81.
-In addition, Algonquin Power & Utilities Corp. saw -20.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AQN fell by -26.48%, which changed the moving average for the period of 200-days by -43.03% in comparison to the 20-day moving average, which settled at $10.63.
+In addition, Algonquin Power & Utilities Corp. saw -44.84% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AQN